superp/rails-uploader/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Copyright (c) 2012 Aimbulance, released under the MIT license
+Copyright (c) 2013 Fodojo, released under the MIT license